RB-DataAnalyst/RB_DataAnlayst.GitHub.io/projects/customer_cluster.md

 ### Data Normalization

-To ensure a fair comparison, we normalized the data, making sure each variable equally contributed to the clustering process.
+To ensure a fair comparison, I normalized the data, making sure each variable equally contributed to the clustering process.

 ### Determining the Optimal Number of Clusters

-Using the Elbow Method, we determined that four clusters were optimal for our data.
+Using the Elbow Method, I determined that four clusters Ire optimal for our data.
 This method helped us identify the point where adding more clusters didn’t significantly improve the model.

 ### K-Means Clustering